adalal80/adalal80.github.io/_posts/2026-03-10-explainability.md

 ---
 layout: post
-title: "If You Build It, Will They Come? — Part 1: The Trust Problem
+title: "If You Build It, Will They Come? — Part 1: The Trust Problem"
 ---

 ### Why did the model make that prediction?